scVENUS/PeekabooAV/README.md

 ### Usage without Installation ###

-You can now run PeekabooAV without installing it using the ``peekaboo_debug.py`` script.
+You can also run PeekabooAV without installing it using the ``peekaboo_debug.py`` script.
 ```shell
 python peekaboo_debug.py -c /path/to/your/peekaboo.conf
 ```